thoughtspot/rest-api-sdk/sdks/java/docs/ThoughtSpotRestApi.md

  Version: 10.15.0.cl or later   This API allows users to retrieve existing natural language (NL) instructions for a specific data-model.
-These instructions guide the AI system in understanding data context and generating more accurate responses when processing natural language queries.  #### Usage guidelines  To retrieve NL instructions for a data-model, the request must include: - &#x60;data_source_identifier&#x60;: The unique ID or name of the data-model to retrieve NL instructions  The API returns a response object with: - &#x60;nl_instructions_info&#x60;: An array of instruction objects, each containing:   - &#x60;instructions&#x60;: Array of text instructions for natural language processing   - &#x60;scope&#x60;: The scope of the instruction (&#x60;GLOBAL&#x60;).
+These instructions guide the AI system in understanding data context and generating more accurate responses when processing natural language queries.  #### Usage guidelines  To retrieve NL instructions for a data-model, the request must include: - &#x60;data_source_identifier&#x60;: The unique ID of the data-model to retrieve NL instructions  The API returns a response object with: - &#x60;nl_instructions_info&#x60;: An array of instruction objects, each containing:   - &#x60;instructions&#x60;: Array of text instructions for natural language processing   - &#x60;scope&#x60;: The scope of the instruction (&#x60;GLOBAL&#x60;).
 It can be extended to data-model-user scope in future.  #### Instructions Scope  - **GLOBAL**: Instructions that apply globally across the system on the given data-model (currently only global instructions are supported)  &gt; ###### Note: &gt; * To use this API, the user needs atleast view access on the data-model and they must use corresponding org related bearerToken where the data-model exists. &gt; * This endpoint is currently in Beta.
 Breaking changes may be introduced before the endpoint is made Generally Available. &gt; * Available from version 10.15.0.cl and later. &gt; * This endpoint requires Spotter — please contact ThoughtSpot Support to enable Spotter on your cluster. &gt; * Use this API to view currently configured instructions before modifying them with &#x60;setNLInstructions&#x60;.

 ### Parameters